West Simsbury, Connecticut

-West Simsbury is a census-designated place (CDP) and section of the town of Simsbury in Hartford County, Connecticut, United States.
-The population of the CDP was 2,447 at the 2010 census.
+West Simsbury is a census-designated place (CDP) and section of the town of Simsbury, Connecticut, United States.
+As of the 2020 census, West Simsbury had a population of 2,521.

 Geography

 West Simsbury occupies the west-central part of the town of Simsbury and is bordered to the east by Simsbury Center and to the south by Weatogue.
 Connecticut Route 309 is the main road through the community, leading east to Simsbury Center and northwest to North Canton.

 According to the United States Census Bureau, the West Simsbury CDP has a total area of 11.3 km2, all land.